 The main street is Bondgate which changes its name from ‘Bondgate Without’ to ‘Bondgate Within’ as it passes through the arch into the town centre.
 Hotspur Tower dates from the fifteenth century and commemorates the name of that famous warlike member of the Percy family, Harry Hotspur.

-The tower was one of four gateways in and out of Alnwick, the others being Clayport Gate, Pottergate and Narrowgate.
+The Hotspur Tower was one of four gateways in and out of Alnwick, the others being Clayport Gate, Pottergate and Narrowgate.
 Pottergate Tower is however, a later rebuilding of the original and dates from 1768.
 The name has nothing to do with that other Harry that is now so closely connected with Alnwick.